-A relevant consequence of a larger internationalisation level is the increasing heterogeneity of students, both in online and face-to-face training.
+A relevant consequence of a larger internationalization level is the increasing heterogeneity of students, both in online and face-to-face training.
 Mathematical content is taught in different ways in aspects stressed or the levels of depth attained.
 Also, students that have been trained in dissimilar cultural environments may present their own learning structures and styles.
 This may pose an enormous challenge to educators when designing courses with common learning objectives.

-We propose to analyse of the use of simulation to take care of this, as simulation-based learning activities can be tackled in different and flexible ways.
+We propose to analyse of the use of simulation to take care of this, as simulation-based learning activities

-Figure 6.
-Time evolution of international PhD students in USA and Europe (source: Eurostat and IPEDS).
+Figure 4: Time evolution of international BSc students in USA and Europe (Source: Eurostat and IPEDS).